WordPress/gutenberg/packages/edit-site/src/components/dataviews/README.md

 - `render`: function that renders the field.
 - `elements`: the set of valid values for the field's value.
 - `filters`: what filter operators are available for the user to use over this field.
 Only `in` available at the moment.
+- `enableSorting`: whether the data can be sorted by the given field.
+True by default.
+- `enableHiding`: whether the field can be hidden.
+True by default.

 ## Actions